Your Place to be Active, Fit and Connected

 Allen Weems, Program Director, is responsible for planning and managing activities, events, trips, and programs for our senior center members.
 Our programming goal is to offer a wide variety of experiences and education that allows members to go places, learn new things and be active in a safe and social environment.
 Examples of trips: a day trip to the theatre, a train ride, shopping trip and to local attractions.

 As a part of our Lifelong Learning program, the center offers educational programs that cover many different topics of interest; to include financial, Bible studies, language and cooking classes.
 Arts and crafts is another well-established program at the center, including painting, jewelry making and sewing.
 There are plenty of opportunities to join in the fun.
-The computer lab, members can use the center computers daily and enjoy taking classes, games and checking emails.

 A detailed listing of the daily programs, events and activities can be viewed in the center’s newsletter.
 The newsletter is emailed to each member.
 The Program Director can be reached at 423.753.1083.